python/mypy/docs/source/generics.rst

 Generic type aliases
 ********************

 Type aliases can be generic.
-In this case they can be used in two ways:
+In this case they can be used in two ways.
-Subscripted aliases are equivalent to original types with substituted type variables, so the number of type arguments must match the number of free type variables in the generic type alias.
-Unsubscripted aliases are treated as original types with free variables replaced with ``Any``.
+First, subscripted aliases are equivalent to original types with substituted type variables.
+Second, unsubscripted aliases are treated as original types with type parameters replaced with ``Any``.

 The ``type`` statement introduced in Python 3.12 is used to define generic type aliases (it also supports non-generic type aliases):